Europol. EU law enforcement agency that identifies and tracks criminal networks in Europe.

 Eurojust.
 EU agency dealing with judicial co-operation in criminal matters.
 Coordinates investigations between EU Member States for cross-border crime.

-Justice.
+Justice and Fundamental Rights.
 From the European Union Directorate General for Justice.

 E-Justice Portal.
 Designed to be a one-stop shop in the area of EU justice.
 Contains links and information on case law, judicial systems, legal aid, the courts, forms and more.